lodosgroup/lpm.lodosgroup.org/content/docs/usage/initialize-lpm.md

     sudo lpm --repository --add linux-amd64-default linux-amd64-default.lpm.lodosgroup.org
     ```

-3. **Update Repository Indexes**:

-    Once you've added the repository, it's important to update the repository indexes to synchronize LPM with the latest package information from the newly
+    Once you've added the repository, LPM will synchronize with the package indexes sourced from the added repository.
+This indicates that you are all set to install packages.
-    added repository.

-    ```sh
-    sudo lpm --update --index
-    ```